 Mr. Perry referred members to Tab B of the meeting materials for the Executive Director's Administrative Report.
-Mr. Perry noted that at fiscal year end the SBI was under budget.
-As a result, the SBI will return three million dollars back to the retirement systems who provide the initial funding for the SBI's administrative budget.
-He stated that the remainder of the Administrative Report has the Iran and Sudan updates and that there was no litigation against the SBI.
+The administrative budget provided in Attachment A shows the SBI under budget by three million dollars, which will be returned to the retirement systems who provide the initial funding for the SBI's administrative budget.
+Lastly, Mr. Perry stated that the Administrative Report included the Iran and Sudan summary and that there was no significant litigation during the quarter.